-The geographic map has been designed as an intuitive visualization of spatial datasets, for example the distribution of news articles or social media postings.
+The geographic map is an intuitive visualization of spatial datasets, for example the distribution of news articles or social media postings.
 Triggered by a search query, the system analyzes the set of matching documents to determine all referenced locations.

 While the notion of a Geospatial Web has inspired our work for the better part of the last decade, the March 2017 release Mangrove Monitor takes webLyzard’s geospatial analytics capabilities to a new level.
-The geographic map has been rebuilt from scratch for optimized performance and a more effective information design, using custom base layers and adaptive tooltips to adapt the map to specific tasks, or export it for reuse in external applications.
+We rebuilt the geographic map from scratch for optimized performance and a more effective information design.
+Custom base layers and adaptive tooltips adapt the map to specific tasks.
+Flexible export options enable its reuse in external applications.

 Try out the dashboard at asap.weblyzard.com

 Dynamic updates triggered by a user interaction help understand the geographic context of a query without interrupting the user’s workflow.
 Layout and color scheme of the geographic map depend on the chosen base layer.
 Circles of different size and color represent single documents or document clusters:

 - The position of circles mark the coordinates – i.e., longitude and latitude – of locations (cities, countries, landmarks, etc.) that were identified in the documents.